 Tenants of housing associations and other councils who would like to move to Enfield may want to swap their home with another tenant through HomeSwapper.

 We have a quota of studio and one-bedroom council homes available for the children of existing Enfield Council tenants.

 You may qualify if:

 And you can answer yes to all of the following questions:

 And no to all of the following questions:

 You can get help with your housing situation.
 If we confirm that you are eligible, your application will be placed on Enfield's Housing Register.

-You have a statutory right to review some decisions made by the council about your housing application, including:
+You have a right to request a review of some decisions we have made about your housing application, including: